About City Center

 Accessibility

 The first floor of City Center is accessible by ramp.
-The Buddha Hall, bookstore, office, dining room, class and meeting space, a guestroom with private bath, and a restroom are on the first floor.
+The Buddha Hall, bookstore, office, dining room, class and meeting space, a guest room with private bath, and a restroom are on the first floor.
 The zendo is accessible by ramp at the Laguna Street entrance.
 Sutras are available in large print.
 Hearing assistance is available for lectures.
 Please review San Francisco Zen Center's pet policy regarding service animals.

 Residential Practice